Solresol: Grammar

-On computers using keyboard layouts without the circumflex accent, you can either print the syllable using capital letters, or place a caret between letters of a syllable or after a syllable.
+On computers using keyboard layouts without the circumflex accent, the syllable may either be printed using capital letters, or a caret placed between letters of a syllable or after a syllable.
 Due to the grammar and word order of Solresol, distinguishing parts of speech aren't usually required to understand the sentence.

 The various tense-and-mood particles are the double syllables, as given in vocabulary above.
 In addition, according to Gajewski, passive verbs are formed with faremi between this particle and the verb.
 The subjunctive is formed with mire before the pronoun.
 The negative do only appears once in the clause, before the word it negates.

 The word fasi before a noun or adjective is augmentative; after it is superlative.
 Sifa is the opposite (diminutive):